yidong11/Towards-Multi-Modal-Agentic-AI-System-for-Chest-X-Ray/Used_Models/Qwen2.5-VL-7B/readme.md

 - **Requirement**

-  The code of Qwen2.5-VL has been in the latest Hugging face transformers
+  The code of Qwen2.5-VL has been in the latest Hugging face transformers.

 ```
 $ pip install git+https://github.com/huggingface/transformers accelerate